 § 306.
-Information Request
+Information Request.

-- (a) The department, in carrying out the provisions of Division 3, Part 1 of the Water Code, may require any dam-owner or suspected dam owner to furnish and transmit, upon reasonable notice, to the designated offices of the department any information, including results from required investigations, relating to the dam or suspected dam, including those relating to its ownership, control, operations, management, maintenance, construction, and compliance with provisions of Division 3, Part 1 of the Water Code and implementing regulations. - (b) A "suspected dam" means a structure that, based on available information, may meet the definition of a dam in Water Code section 6002.
-A "suspected dam owner" means a person that, based on available information, may meet the definition of an owner, as defined in Water Code section 6005, of a dam or of a suspected dam. - (b) A "suspected dam" is a structure that has a reasonable likelihood of meeting the definition of a dam in Water Code section 6002, The department will make this determination based on available information, including but not limited to the following: - (1) Aerial imagery. - (2) In-person observations. - (3) Plans and specifications for the structure. - (c) Dam owners and suspected dam owners required to furnish information pursuant to this section shall pay any costs related to providing the information required under subsection (a).
+- (a) The department, in carrying out the provisions of Water Code, Division 3, Part 1, may require any owner to furnish and transmit, upon reasonable notice, to the designated offices of the department any information, including results from required investigations, relating to the dam or suspected dam, including those relating to its ownership, control, operations, management, maintenance, construction, and compliance with provisions of Water Code, Division 3, Part 1 and implementing regulations. - (b) A "suspected dam" is a structure that has a reasonable likelihood of meeting the definition of a dam in Water Code section 6002.
+The department will make this determination based on available information, including but not limited to the following: - (1) Aerial imagery. - (2) In-person observations. - (3) Plans and specifications for the structure.

-Reference: Sections 6100, 6101, and 6120, Water Code.
+Reference: Sections 6100, 6101 and 6120, Water Code.

-Add Article 7 Administrative Enforcement
+Article 7.
+Administrative Enforcement